 Putnam's claim is that social capital is primary and hereby fills a crucial role.
-Note that thesis 3 claims that social capital is primary to institutions - or at least to the effectiveness of institutions.
+Claim 2 states that social capital is primary to institutions - or at least to the effectiveness of institutions.
 10

 The same claim is also made - though in a different context - by Uslaner (2002) as regards G-trust.
 Uslaner takes G-trust back to the "moral" foundation of society.
 It is thus something basic that even deserves to be primary.